 | Average | O(n log n) | Each of the n extractions requires a heapify that takes O(log n) |

-| Worst | O(n log n) | No pathological inputs.
-Performance is always the same |
+| Worst | O(n log n) | No input causes degradation; performance is the same for every input |

 | Space | O(1) | In-place.
 Only a constant number of variables beyond the input array |